The #1 Reason to List Your House Today!

 4. There Will Never Be a Better Time to Move Up

-If you are moving up to a larger, more expensive home, consider doing it now.
-Prices are projected to appreciate by 4.9% over the next year, according to CoreLogic.
+Prices are projected to appreciate by 4.7% over the next year according to CoreLogic.
 If you are moving to a higher-priced home, it will wind up costing you more in raw dollars (both in down payment and mortgage payment) if you wait.

 Look at the reason you decided to sell in the first place and determine whether it is worth waiting.
 Is money more important than being with family?
 Is money more important than your health?
 Is money more important than having the freedom to go on with your life the way you think you should?